 Work in Progress

 There are two accent chairs in the front entry of my parents’ home that sit mostly unused.
 I imagine this wasn’t always the case, though, as my mom purchased them from an estate sale in her neighborhood.
-I imagine those chairs supported a toddler’s hands or a cat's long afternoon nap, or maybe a string of wild dinner parties.
+I imagine those chairs supported a toddler’s hands or a cat's afternoon nap, or maybe a string of wild dinner parties.
 Then again maybe it spent much of its life covered in dust.
 I imagine those chairs have a story.

 In the United States an estate sale is a liquidation of an entire home, usually through a third party company, and most commonly when someone dies or downsizes to assisted living.
 The morning of an estate sale, shoppers line up along the street for a chance to enter and sift through personal items; and they seem to do it without regard for the person who collected those things.
 This private space, this home, is so easily and so bizarrely picked apart.